unoplatform/workshops/uno-bootcamp/modules/99-Ship-your-app/README.md

 # Ship it!

-Congratulation!
+Congratulations!
 Your _TODO App_ is now completed.

 It's now time to ship it to different stores and push the WASM version on a web site for everybody to appreciate it.